Reasons for Keeping a Record of Data Elided by Data Conflict Resolutions after Merges.

 I don't think mistakes of this kind should be perpetuated.
 They should be allowed to quietly die.

 The problem arises when someone deletes information that may later prove to be correct, especially if there is no supporting documentation.
-Daan Botes has suggested a viable alternative to either just deleting the data or creating dicsussions about it.
+Daan Botes in Zambia has suggested a viable alternative to either just deleting the data or creating dicsussions about it.
 He's suggested creating a document with the deleted data in it and storing it on the individual's profile.
 You can do this by clicking on the Media tab and then on 'Create New Document'.
 Give the document a name and when you click through after that, you can paste in the deleted info.
 Make a note that this has been done in the About section and (hopefully) voila!

 You find all changed data in the revision history of a profile, so there is no need to duplicate it.